 Are fee waivers available?

-The MIT Office of the Dean for Graduate Education (ODGE) offers a limited number of fee waivers.
+The MIT Office of Graduate Education (OGE) offers a limited number of fee waivers.
 You can check eligibility requirements and apply for a fee waiver

 Publications, awards, etc., can help demonstrate your strengths and skills.
 However, please do not send or upload these additional materials.
 Instead, link to supplemental materials in your CV and in the “Test Scores / Experience” portion of the application.
 For a more curated format, consider hosting these materials on your personal website, google scholar page, etc.